una/personal-goals/happy-moments/happy-moments.md

 12/26/2015
 ---
 We put up our New Year's tree today.
 I love unboxing old ornaments that remind me of places.
 I'm excited to have my own family tree one day and put up ornaments from around the world.

+12/27/2015
+---
+Today Liza and I did our annual holiday sleepover (going on about 10 years now).
+We got sushi, saw a movie, exchanged gifts, and had a classic slumber party in my parents basement :)